tyrchen/slides/slides/reveal/concurrency.md

 * One is about structure, one is about execution
 * Structuring your solution in a concurrent way to get parallelism for free

-# A little bit about parallelism
+# A little bit about CPU parallelism

 * Bit level (32bit vs 64bit)
 * Instruction execution level (pipeline, out of order)